AKAIsmael/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The script file and the README file includes the description of work performed to clean up the data, here varaible names are presented

-Varaiable names:
+The units of the original files found in "feature_info.txt" were not changed Varaiable names:

 "subject_id"